Real-time computing: History

-The term real-time derives from its use in early simulation, where a real-world process is simulated at a rate which matched that of the real process (now called real-time simulation to avoid ambiguity).
-Analog computers, most often, were capable of simulating at a much faster pace than real-time, a situation that could be just as dangerous as a slow simulation if it were not also recognized and accounted for.
+The term real-time derives from its use in early simulation, where a real-world process is simulated at a rate that matched that of the real process (now called real-time simulation to avoid ambiguity).
+Analog computers were initially used for real-time simulation.

-Minicomputers, particularly in the 1970s onwards, when built into dedicated embedded systems such as DOG (Digital on-screen graphic) scanners, increased the need for low-latency priority-driven responses to important interactions with incoming data.
+Minicomputers, particularly from the 1970s onwards, when built into dedicated embedded systems such as DOG (digital on-screen graphic) scanners, increased the need for low-latency, priority-driven responses to important interactions with incoming data.
 Operating systems such as Data General's RDOS (Real-Time Disk Operating System) and RTOS with background and foreground scheduling as well as Digital Equipment Corporation's RT-11 date from this era.
-Background-foreground scheduling allowed low priority tasks CPU time when no foreground task needed to execute, and gave absolute priority within the foreground to threads/tasks with the highest priority.
+Background-foreground scheduling allowed low-priority tasks CPU time when no foreground task needed to execute, and gave absolute priority within the foreground to threads/tasks with the highest priority.
 Real-time operating systems would also be used for time-sharing multiuser duties.
 For example, Data General Business Basic could run in the foreground or background of RDOS and would introduce additional elements to the scheduling algorithm to make it more appropriate for people interacting via dumb terminals.

 Early personal computers were sometimes used for real-time computing.
 The possibility of deactivating other interrupts allowed for hard-coded loops with defined timing, and the low interrupt latency allowed the implementation of a real-time operating system, giving the user interface and the disk drives lower priority than the real-time thread.
-Compared to these the programmable interrupt controller of the Intel CPUs (8086..80586) generates a very large latency and the Windows operating system is neither a real-time operating system nor does it allow a program to take over the CPU completely and use its own scheduler, without using native machine language and thus bypassing all interrupting Windows code.
-However, several coding libraries exist which offer real time capabilities in a high level language on a variety of operating systems, for example Real-time Java.
-Later microprocessors such as the Motorola 68000 and subsequent family members (68010, 68020, ColdFire etc.) also became popular with manufacturers of industrial control systems.
+Compared to these, the programmable interrupt controller of the Intel x86 family of CPUs generates a very large latency and the Windows operating system is neither a real-time operating system nor does it allow a program to take over the CPU completely and use its own scheduler, without using native machine language and thus bypassing all interrupting Windows code.
+However, several coding libraries exist that offer real-time capabilities in a high-level language on a variety of operating systems, for example, Real-time Java.
+Later microprocessors such as the Motorola 68000 and subsequent family members (68010, 68020, ColdFire, etc.) also became popular with manufacturers of industrial control systems.
 This application area is one where real-time control offers genuine advantages in terms of process performance and safety.